mathesar-foundation/mathesar-wiki/design/process.md

 Design problems are concerned with design aspects of the product that are lacking, unresolved, or otherwise preventing a desirable future state from being achieved.

-## Define Point-of-view and Goals
+## Point-of-view, Goals and Constraints
 During the point-of-view phase, we turn the problem into an actionable, goal-oriented statement.
 Actionable is key here, as we understand there's no "right" product feature or design solution; we have to decide which is best for the situation we're in.
 The point of view is essential for decision-making and helps us focus our energies to prioritize.
+While no decision or solution has to be predetermined or fully worked out in advance, identifying the constraints of the problem and goals is critical to creating opportunities for innovation.

+### Goals
+Transform the framed problems into a set of goals and use those to kickstart the possibility exploration process.

+### Activities
+- **Exploratory Wireframing**
+- **User Journey Maps**
+- **Storyboards**

-## Ideation
+## Explore Possibilities
+During this phase, we explore the universe of possible design solutions and identify those that can potentially help us meet the goals we're trying to achieve.
+Design solutions don't have to be fully worked out to start the selection process.

+### Goals
+Explore the different ways in which a design problem can be solved

+### Activities
+- **Possibility Generation**:
+- **Define Selection Criteria**
+- **Possibility Selection**

+### Questions
+#### How are ideas selected?
+We work towards selecting ideas in different ways, based on the implications of the decision being made.
+Some design solutions are critical for the product strategy, and others are less so.
+Identifying which ones are the most critical allows us define the criteria we're going to use during the final selection process.
+#### How do we balance methodology and creativity?
+As is the case with most design projects, there isn't a single correct outcome.
+While methods, when applied properly, have a solid chance of leading to good results, creativity often trumps methodology when exploring the seemingly endless options and nuances of design ideas.
+From time to time, we need to sacrifice our methodology in order to stay open to new possibilities, loosen up, and embrace the chaos.
+The fewer constraints we put on ourselves during the ideation process, the more creative we can get.

 ## Prototyping

 ## Testing